kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 ### Delete VolumeGroupSnapshot

-A VolumeGroupSnapshot can be deleted if the CSI driver supports the GROUP_SNAPSHOT capability.
+A VolumeGroupSnapshot can be deleted if the CSI driver supports the CREATE_DELETE_GROUP_SNAPSHOT capability.
 * When a VolumeGroupSnapshot is deleted, the VolumeGroupSnapshot controller will call the DeleteVolumeGroupSnapshot CSI function as well as DeleteSnapshot CSI functions.
   * Since CSI driver handles individual snapshot creation in CreateVolumeGroupSnapshot, it should handle individual snapshot deletion in DeleteVolumeGroupSnapshot.
 * DeleteSnapshot on a single snapshot that belongs to a group snapshot is not allowed.